signavio/tech-blog/_posts/2017-05-03-bdd-gherkin.md

 layout: article
 ---

-At the [ACCU 2017](https://conference.accu.org/) conference last week, [Seb Rose](https://twitter.com/sebrose) presented an [Intro to TDD and BDD](https://conference.accu.org/site/stories/2017/sessions.html#XIntrotoTDDandBDD) workshop.
+At the [ACCU 2017](https://conference.accu.org/) conference last week, [Seb Rose](https://twitter.com/sebrose) presented a Behaviour-Driven Development (BDD) workshop on [Writing good BDD scenarios](https://conference.accu.org/site/stories/2017/sessions.html#XWritinggoodBDDscenarios).
-This blog summarises the key lessons I learned from this workshop.
+This blog summarises what I learned from this workshop.

 ## Video

-The video of this 90-minute session is not yet available, at the time of writing, but will likely soon appear on the [ACCU Conference YouTube channel](https://www.youtube.com/channel/UCJhay24LTpO1s4bIZxuIqKw).
+The video of this 90-minute session is not yet available, at the time of writing, but should appear soon on the [ACCU Conference YouTube channel](https://www.youtube.com/channel/UCJhay24LTpO1s4bIZxuIqKw).

-## Gherkin
+## Feature scenarios

 We started the workshop with two examples of feature scenarios.
 The first scenario described an end-to-end cash withdrawal: